Lomawa Ndwandwe: Early life

-As a descendant of Zidze Ndwandwe and as the daughter of a respected chief, Ndwandwe was selected by the council of elders as the main wife for Ngwane V.
+As a descendant of La Zidze and as the daughter of a respected chief, Ndwandwe was selected by the council of elders as the main wife for Ngwane V.

 Reign

 Following the death of Ngwane V, Ndwandwe was selected from among his widows, by the council of elders, as the next Ndlovukati, and her infant son Nkhotfotjeni was named King Sobhuza II.

 As the Queen Mother, Ndwandwe was the guardian of Swazi rituals.

 Death

 Ndwandwe died in September 1938.
 In order to avoid weakening King Sobhuza II via association with death, the King was prevented by the council of elders from attending his mother's funeral.
 Ndwandwe was buried with her church membership cards, at the insistence of her sister, Nukwase Ndwandwe.

 Religious views

 Ndwandwe was not baptized, in deference to the wishes of Labotsibeni Mdluli.
 Nevertheless, Ndwandwe became a recognised supporter of the Methodist church.
 She was also sympathetic to a nearby Zionist Separatist church whose local leader espoused political views that overlapped strongly with her own.

 The question of which denomination Ndwandwe identified with was, in any case, not of significance to Sobhuza II, who was critical of divisions between sects.